 \subsection{Model Description}

 Without loss of generality, we consider the wireless link between a hovering UAV and a stationary user with a randomly distributed position, denoted by $P$, within an ellipse, as illustrated in Fig. \ref{Figure1}.
-The UAV is positioned at a fixed altitude, $H$, and is equipped with a directional antenna characterized by equal azimuth and elevation HPBWs and a constant antenna gain, $G$ \cite{J:He2017}.
-This leads to a circular disc formation on the ground plane.
-This antenna can be tilted at $\psi$ relative to the line perpendicular to the terrain.
-The midpoint of both axes, $C$, lies on the $x$-axis with Cartesian coordinates $\{x_{0},0\}$ while the coordinates of $P$ are denoted by $\{x,y\}$.
-The UAV projection on the ground is the reference point denoted by $O$.
-The semi-apex angle $\theta$ and the other geometric parameters, including radial distance $r$, Euclidean distance $d$, polar angle $\varphi$, major axis 2$a$, and minor axis 2$b$, are distinctly depicted.
+The UAV is positioned at a fixed altitude $H$, and is equipped with a directional antenna characterized by HPBWs of equal azimuth and elevation and a constant antenna gain, $G$ \cite{J:He2017}.
+This configuration results in the formation of a circular disc in the ground plane.
+This antenna can be tilted to $\psi$ relative to the line perpendicular to the terrain.
+The midpoint of both axes, $C$, lies on the $x$-axis with Cartesian coordinates $\{x_{0},0\}$, while the coordinates of $P$ are denoted by $\{x,y\}$.
+The projection of the UAV on the ground is the reference point indicated by $O$.
+The semi-apex angle $\theta$ and the other geometric parameters, including the radial distance $r$, the Euclidean distance $d$, the polar angle $\varphi$, the major axis 2$a$, and the minor axis 2$b$, are clearly represented.
 The surface area of an ellipse can be calculated as $S\triangleq\pi ab$ \cite[eq.
 (3.328a)]{B:Bronshtein}.
 Finally, the eccentricity of the ellipse, denoted by $\mathcal{E}$, is defined in terms of its axes as $\mathcal{E}\triangleq\sqrt{1-b^2/a^2}$ according to \cite[ch.
 3.5.2.8.1]{B:Bronshtein}.

 Three possible arrangements can be observed following the information demonstrated in Fig. \ref{Figure1}.
 The first originates when $\psi = 0^\circ$, resulting in a vertically radiating UAV and a circular footprint.
-The remaining two are related to creating elliptical footprints when the UAV changes its inclination based on whether $O$ lies within or outside the ellipse.
+The remaining two are related to the creation of elliptical footprints when the UAV changes its inclination based on whether $O$ lies within or outside the ellipse.
 In view of the above, we provide a series of derivations to calculate critical statistical metrics that depend on the relative position of $x_{0}$ on the positive semi-major axis of $x$.